 Dublin City Council has designated a number of locations around in Dublin as 'Quiet Areas'.

-Their low environmental sound levels (as identified by the noise mapping process) mean they can provide people with a more tranquil space to visit, away from the noise of the rest of the city.
+Quiet Areas in an urban agglomeration context are not necessarily areas without or with reduced noise.
+They may have a range of other qualifying characteristics which when combined with their low environmental sound levels (as identified by the noise mapping process) mean they can provide people with a more tranquil space to visit, away from the noisier areas of the city.

 - Blessington Basin, Blessington Street

 - Edenmore Park, Raheny